 - How a stove survey works and why they are important

-- what will happen on the day of a stove installation
+- What will happen on the day of a stove installation – including our video guide

 - How building regulations affect a stove installation

 Getting a stove installed is not something you can do yourself - worryingly, 7% of the Which? members we surveyed* installed it themselves.
-You will need a qualified installer and the installation will need to meet building regulations.
+You'll need a qualified installer and the installation will need to meet building regulations.

 A badly installed stove is not only a fire risk, but could also produce potentially harmful pollutants and gases - see more below on how stove gases need be expelled safely and find out more about the pollutants stoves emit on our stoves and pollution page.

 Competent Person Scheme – why it's important

-We strongly recommend that you use an installer that is registered with a government-recognised Competent Person Scheme (CPS), such as Hetas, NAPIT or APHC.
+We strongly recommend that you use an installer that's registered with a government-recognised Competent Person Scheme (CPS), such as Hetas.

-Installers that are registered with a CPS will have been trained on installing solid fuel heating and can certify the work themselves, instead of having to get building regulations approval (read more details in our section on how building regulations affect a stove installation).
+Installers who are registered with a CPS will have been trained on installing solid fuel heating and can certify the work done themselves, instead of having to get building regulations approval (read more details in our section on how building regulations affect a stove installation).

-You can find the full list of schemes on the government's Gov.uk website, and find recommended traders in your area using Which?
-Trusted Traders.
 All our traders have been through our rigorous checks to ensure they're safe, reliable and have the relevant qualifications.
 You can also see what scheme's they're singed up to.